hughsie/python-uswid/README.md

 | VENDOR_HDR | ARC_IMAGE | FREE_SPACE | coSWID | FREE_SPACE |
 |------------|-----------|------------|--------|------------|

-With this the SBoM builder tool does not know *where* the coSWID data starts in the blob, or *how many* coSWID sections there might be.
+With this the SBOM builder tool does not know *where* the coSWID data starts in the blob, or *how many* coSWID sections there might be.
 If we include a small header with a 16 byte *magic* identifier then we can search the image to discover the offsets to read the coSWID blobs.

 The 25 byte uSWID header in full: